Jennie Carter: Nevada County and writing career

-When Carter realized that her articles were expanding beyond advice to children to more adult-themed essays, she wrote:
+When Carter realized that her articles were expanding beyond advice to children to essays on current issues, she wrote:

 "Well, Mr. Editor, I see have made a mistake.
 I commenced writing for the children, and have wound up writing for everybody.
 May it be excused, with the thousand of others I have made through life."

 Views

 Racism and colorism

 Carter was quick to attack racism as well as colorism in her columns.
 "Children, you hear a great deal said about color by those around you, see attention given white persons by your friends that is wholly unmerited, while those of darker skin are treated with cool neglect.
 Such are wrong, and that you may avoid like mistakes I write this for you to read.
 Let your motto be, civility to all, servility to none.
 Those reminders of bondage we must get out of the way as soon as possible; and while we would treat all with respect, we should not talk about color, light and dark, black and white."